callieboskin/183Paper/Example.md

 # LSTM
 LSTMs can be used to generate predictions in text.
-Below is a simple LSTM using Tensorflow (Keras) to predict sentence endings based off of training data from Dr. Suess' "The Cat in the Hat", from https://www.oatridge.co.uk/poems/d/dr-seuss-cat-in-the-hat.php.
+Below is a simple LSTM using Tensorflow (Keras) to predict sentence endings based off of training data from Dr. Seuss' "The Cat in the Hat", from https://www.oatridge.co.uk/poems/d/dr-seuss-cat-in-the-hat.php.

 Tutorial from Harsh Bansal at https://bansalh944.medium.com/text-generation-using-lstm-b6ced8629b03.